Money Saving Pages

 • Don’t leave your tap running when you brush your teeth.

 • Insulate your home.
 The initial investment will pay off in savings on heating and cooling and it will increase the value of your home.
-Insulating your home may also qualify you for a tax credit of up to $1,200.
+Insulating your home may also qualify you for a tax credit.

 • Fill a bottle with water and place it in the toilet water tank.
 It will save you a little bit with every flush and over time it will add up to significant savings.